Misinformation: Lack of peer review

 Due to the decentralized nature and structure of the Internet, content creators can easily publish content without being required to undergo peer review, prove their qualifications, or provide backup documentation.
 While library books have generally been reviewed and edited by an editor, publishing company, etc., Internet sources cannot be assumed to be vetted by anyone other than their authors.
 Misinformation may be produced, reproduced, and posted immediately on most online platforms.

 Countermeasures

-Combating the spread of misinformation on social medias is difficult for reasons such as :
+Combating the spread of misinformation on social media is difficult for reasons such as: